prometheus/node_exporter/README.md

 `node_exporter` is running on (ie [`runtime.NumCPU`](https://golang.org/pkg/runtime/#NumCPU).
-If this is insufficient (e.g. if you run `node_exporter` with its CPU affinity set to specific CPUs) You can specify a list of alternate CPUs by using the `--collector.perf.cpus` flag.
+If this is insufficient (e.g. if you run `node_exporter` with its CPU affinity set to specific CPUs), you can specify a list of alternate CPUs by using the `--collector.perf.cpus` flag.
 For example, to collect metrics on CPUs 2-6, you would specify: `--collector.perf --collector.perf.cpus=2-6`.
-The CPU configuration is zero indexed and can also take a stride value `--collector.perf --collector.perf.cpus=1-10:5`, would collect on CPUs 1, 5, and 10.
+The CPU configuration is zero indexed and can also take a stride value; e.g.
+`--collector.perf --collector.perf.cpus=1-10:5` would collect on CPUs
+1, 5, and 10.